Glossary of Health Care Terms

 - What to do if you are hospitalized

-Remember, the health plan may not pay for your services if you did not follow the procedures.
+Remember, the health plan may not pay for your services if you do not follow the correct procedures.

 Massachusetts has certain protections for you if you have a managed care plan.
 Your health plan is a managed care plan if it has a network of providers or if it uses any "utilization review."

 After you file the claim, the health plan has a limited time (it varies per state) to inform you or your provider if the health plan has accepted or denied the claim.
 Health plans use "utilization review" to decide if a service is necessary according to their medical standards.
-If they decide that a service is not medically necessary, the plan may deny or reduce payments.
+If it decides that a service is not medically necessary, the plan may deny or reduce payments.
 For some health plans, this medical necessity decision is made before treatment.
 For other health plans, the decision is made when the company gets a bill from the provider.
 The company will send you an explanation of benefits that outlines the service, the amount paid, and any additional amount for which you may still be responsible.

-If your insurance company decides that a service is not medically necessary, they must tell you in writing.
-This letter must tell you the reasons for their decision.
-They must also tell you that you have the right to file a grievance with them.
-If you file a grievance and they continue to deny coverage, you may appeal the decision to the Commonwealth of Massachusetts Office of Patient Protection.
+If your insurance company decides that a service is not medically necessary, the company must tell you in writing.
+This letter must tell you the reasons for the decision.
+The insurance company must also tell you that you have the right to file a grievance with the company.
+If you file a grievance and the company continues to deny coverage, you may appeal the decision to the Massachusetts Office of Patient Protection.